 Why Read Journey to The West?

-Reason 1: It is one of the four classics of Chinese literature and a huge part of Chinese culture.
+Reason 1: It is one of the four classics of Chinese literature.
 There are constant references to it in books, songs, tv shows… Last week, I watched a talk show and someone said her husband has “火眼金睛”, a reference to Monkey King.
 Yesterday, my son was reading a completely unrelated book and he recognized several characters in there like 牛魔王 (Bull Demon King) and 蜘蛛精 (Spider Spirit) from Monkey King.
 Like I said, it’s everywhere.

 Reason 2: It is also a nice stepping stone to other Chinese mythology and legends as it introduces many Chinese “gods” and “goddesses” like Jade Emperor, Guanyin, Erlang Shen, etc. This is also a huge part of Chinese culture.

 Reason 3: It’s FUN.
 Both boys and girls will find this story irresistible.
 Kids really love knowing about each “god” and their “powers” and “weapons” and who is more powerful and who will defeat who (comparison of “powers” is also why my son loves the 小妖怪 series).

 Materials We Used